Claude Code: Setup and Usage Tutorial¶

 - Usage tracking: Monitor consumption in real-time

-Best for: Developers who want fine-grained control, batch processing, or integration with other tools
+Best for: Teams, developers who want fine-grained control, batch processing, or integration with other tools

 API Pricing (January 2026)